-The J/70 is the fastest selling sportsboat ever, with 900+ hulls built in the first three years since her launch.
+The J/70 is the fastest selling sportsboat ever, with over 1300 hulls built since her launch in 2012.
 She introduces a new dimension of fun, fast sailing in a stable, easy to own boat that all of your friends and family can enjoy.
 The J/70′s 22′ long waterline coupled with her high aspect, all carbon mast and boom provides extremely spirited performance with the kind of stability upwind that one would enjoy in a much larger boat.

 • Large, comfortable and ergonomic cockpit with open transom

 • Three sail inventory with masthead asymmetric kite